-The Corporation is a nonprofit, public benefit corporation incorporated on November 15, 1973, pursuant to the laws of the State of South Carolina.
-The Corporation received its final 501(c)(3) determination letter from the U.S. Internal Revenue Service ("IRS") on June 30, 1979, which determination letter has not been amended, revoked, withdrawn or rescinded.
+The Corporation is a nonprofit, public benefit corporation incorporated on November 15, 1973 (federal tax ID # 57-0602805), pursuant to the laws of the State of South Carolina.
+The Corporation received its final 501(c)(3) determination letter from the Internal Revenue Service ("IRS") on June 30, 1979, which determination letter has not been amended, revoked, withdrawn or rescinded.

 Under its Restated and Amended Articles of Incorporation, the Corporation has the power to receive, invest, administer and disburse funds for educational purposes so as to enable persons to attend eligible educational institutions beyond the secondary school level and to make, handle, service and deal with student and parent loans as provided in the Higher Education Act.
 The Corporation has been designated by the Authority as an "Eligible Lender" pursuant to Title IV of the Higher Education Act and, as agent of and independent contractor with the Authority, the Corporation serves as the principal originator and servicer of Guaranteed Loans guaranteed by the Authority.
+The Corporation, through its adoption of general resolutions, has been established as a special purpose entity for the purpose of issuing asset backed securities and holding the Pledged Assets and servicing the Guaranteed Loans.